rmrt1n/advent-of-code/writeups/day06.md

     right bit ─┘ down bit
 ```

 E.g., if a tile's up bit is set, it means that we have previously visited it heading up.
+If we store the tiles as their original character, e.g. `.` (`00101110` in binary), this doesn't work because the upper bits are set.
 With this, we don't need extra space to hold the direction information.
 To get/set this metadata, we'll use [bitmasking](https://en.wikipedia.org/wiki/Mask_(computing)).
 We'll create a method to return the mask for each direction:

 ```zig
 const Direction = enum {